- Oops!Something went wrong.Please try again later.

-After the French league's sputtering return with three top-flight matches postponed due to Covid-19, clubs approach this weekend again depleted by illness as well as absences at the Africa Cup of Nations.
+After the French league's sputtering return with three top-flight matches postponed due to Covid-19, Paris Saint-Germain approach this weekend without Lionel Messi who is suffering the after-effects of the virus.

-Leaders Paris Saint-Germain host mid-table Brest on Saturday attempting to halt a recent slide in league form.
+PSG, who are also without the injured Neymar, host mid-table Brest on Saturday attempting to halt a slide in league form.

 Since the start of December, the Parisians have won one and drawn five in the league.

-PSG still lead the league by 11 points and for second-placed Nice, automatic qualification for the Champions League remains a more realistic target.
+They still lead the league by 11 points and for second-place Nice, automatic qualification for the Champions League remains a more realistic target.

 They edge Marseille, who have a game in hand, on goal difference and open the weekend's action on Friday at home to Nantes.